mrichar1/esp32-gps/README.md

 #### CFG

+Reports current configuration, or sets a configuration value.

+If run without any arguments, `CFG` will output a list of all current configuration options.

-Sets a configuration value.
-The current in-memory config will be written to config.py, with the new value added/updated.
-Multiple options must be set one at a time with a new `CFG` command.
+f run with an argument, the current in-memory config will be written to config.py, with the new value added/updated.
+Multiple options must be set one at a time with multiple `CFG` commands.

-**NOTE** Once the config has been updated, you may need to reset the device to use it.
+**NOTE** Once the config has been updated, you may need to reset the device for it to take effect.

 The syntax is `CFG KEY=val`. val can be any of int, float, string (quoted), list.